ALEX196969/chunky-mpos/README.md

  * User Transactions
  * News Posts
  * Pool Settings
- * Templates
  * Pool Workers
  * User Reports
- * Template Overwrite
 * Notification system
  * IDLE Workers
  * New blocks found in pool
  * Auto Payout
  * Manual Payout
 * User-to-user Invitation System
-* Support for various coins via config
+* Support for various coins via coin class and config
  * All scrypt coins
  * All sha256d coins
+ * All x11 coins
+ * Others may be supported by creating a custom coin class

 Installation
 ============

 Please take a look at the [Quick Start Guide](https://github.com/TheSerapher/php-mpos/wiki/Quick-Start-Guide).
 This will give you an idea how to setup `MPOS`.
+Please be aware that the `master` branch is our currently considered stable system while `development` is used as a test bed for all upcoming changes for `master`.
+If you wish to run a stable, well tested system ensure you run `git checkout master`.
+If you decide to stick to the `development` branch with bleeding edge code and potential bugs, just `git clone` the project.

 Customization
 =============